brentbiglin/biglin2/content/page/about.md

 I hold a Master's degree in Arabic Language and Literature and a Bachelor's degree in Cultural Studies and Arabic with a minor in Security and Intelligence.
 I utilize my interdisciplinary training to develop human-centered information architectures and designs.
 Advocacy for and fostering understanding among and between people has been the common thread throughout my professional career.

+For more detailed information, take a look at my [resume](/img/Brent-Biglin-Resume.pdf).

 **Here are some things I'm doing now:**

 * UX Design and Research